OISS IS IN THE PROCESS OF UPDATING THIS SITE FOR FALL 2021. PLEASE STAY TUNED.

 Please know that both Yale and OISS are committed to supporting you through this difficult period and ensuring that you are able to participate in your academic program this spring, should you choose to do so.

 Yes.
-All new incoming students in Fall 2020 or Spring 2021 must have an in-person component to their instruction, Given the many different programs within Yale, specific questions about enrollment options for the spring semester are best answered by directly communicating with your school.
-Students can download and print a letter explaining Yale's spring 2021 model.
+All new incoming students in Fall 2021 must have an in-person component to their instruction.
+Given the many different programs within Yale, specific questions about enrollment options for the fall semester are best answered by directly communicating with your school.
+Students can download and print a letter explaining Yale's fall 2021 model.

 Since the Department of State first announced a phased-in resumption of visa services, OISS has had reports of students obtaining visa appointments for their F-1 or J-1 visas.
 If you have not done so yet, please pursue securing a visa appointment as soon as possible.
 If your visa appointment date is after the start of classes, please let your OISS adviser know.
 Keep in mind that some country specific travel bans may make it difficult or impossible to secure an appointment.
 Please review all of the Current Travel Restrictions page for additional information.
 Please also print this letter and have it ready with you when you go for a visa interview (if applicable) or when you enter the U.S.